widgetti/solara/README.md

 Now you can edit the source code in the git repository, without having to reinstall it.

+### Running Solara in dev mode

+By passing the `--dev` flag, solara enters "dev" mode, which makes it friendlier for development

+    $ solara run myscript.py --dev

+Now, if the Solara source code is edited, the server will automatically restart.
+Also, this enabled the `--mode=development` which will:

+   * Load non-minified JS/CSS to make debugging easier
+   * Follow symlinks for the nbextensions, enabling the use of widget libraries in development mode.

 ### Reloading of .vue files

 The solara server automatically watches all `.vue` files that are used by vue templates (there are some used in solara.components for example).